Efficient Uniform Negative Edge Weights: Introduction

+As we are unaware of previous work on maximum entropy models for negative edge weights, we mainly review the practical need for such networks and shortest path algorithm.
+We do, however, note that there is extensive research into Monte-Carlo-Markov-Chains (MCMC) for approximate uniform samplers of different graph problems (\eg \cite{rao1996markov,DBLP:conf/alenex/GkantsidisMMZ03,strona2014curveball,CarstensPhd}).

-Nevertheless, a clear strength of such MCMC solutions are their simplicity and relative ease with which additional constraints can be added (\eg \cite{DBLP:conf/alenex/StantonP11,DBLP:journals/compnet/VigerL16,DBLP:conf/dexa/ArafatBDB20}).
+A clear strength of such MCMC solutions are their simplicity and relative ease with which additional constraints can be added (\eg \cite{DBLP:conf/alenex/StantonP11,DBLP:journals/compnet/VigerL16,DBLP:conf/dexa/ArafatBDB20}).
 Notably, \cite{DBLP:journals/compnet/VigerL16} augment Edge Switching with graph connectivity tests.
-This bears some resemblance to our proposal in the sense that both processes frequently execute reachability/shortest path computations.
+This bears some resemblance to our proposal as both processes frequently execute reachability/shortest path computations.
 However, aside from addressing different problems, the methods also differ in technical details.
-For instance, unlike~\cite{DBLP:journals/compnet/VigerL16}, we work on a static graph topology, which allows us to exploit certain algorithmic advantages.

-\paragraph*{Networks with negative edge weights} A prominent application is road networks for electrical cars where downward-directed roads allow the vehicles to recuperate their batteries.
+\subparagraph*{Networks with negative edge weights} A prominent application are road networks for electrical cars where downward-directed roads allow the vehicles to recuperate their batteries.
 A recent survey summarized a plethora of applications and research directed towards negative edge weights in social networks~\cite{KAUR201621}.
 Here, positive edge weights might correspond to friendship or affection while negative edge weights relate to opposition and aversion.
 This yields new measures of power in politically charged networks~\cite{DBLP:journals/socnet/SmithHKLBB14} and centrality measures respecting negative ties~\cite{DBLP:journals/socnet/EverettB14}.

 Several ``nature inspired'' techniques produce shortest path networks with negative weights.
 For instance, a common technique derives edge weights from the gradient of random node potentials.
 This, however, needs further refinements (\eg by adding positive random noise) since otherwise, each cycle has weight exactly~$0$ which seems implausible for physical networks.